stangri/docs.openwrt.melmac.net/pbr/README.md

 /etc/init.d/pbr status
 ```

-### First Troubleshooting Step
+### 11.1. <a name='FirstTroubleshootingStep'></a>First Troubleshooting Step

-If your router is set to use [default routing via VPN tunnel](#a-word-about-default-routing) and the WAN-targeting policies do not work, you need to stop your VPN tunnel first and ensure that you still have internet connection.
+If your router is set to use [default routing via VPN tunnel](#AWordAboutDefaultRouting) and the WAN-targeting policies do not work, you need to stop your VPN tunnel first and ensure that you still have internet connection.
 If your router is set up to use the default routing via VPN tunnel and when you stop the VPN tunnel you have no internet connection, this package can't help you.
 You first need to make sure that you do have internet connection when the VPN tunnel is stopped.

-## Thanks
+## 12. <a name='Thanks'></a>Thanks

 I'd like to thank everyone who helped create, test and troubleshoot this service.
 Without contributions from [@hnyman](https://github.com/hnyman), [@dibdot](https://github.com/dibdot), [@danrl](https://github.com/danrl), [@tohojo](https://github.com/tohojo), [@cybrnook](https://github.com/cybrnook), [@nidstigator](https://github.com/nidstigator), [@AndreBL](https://github.com/AndreBL), [@dz0ny](https://github.com/dz0ny), [@tew42](https://github.com/tew42), [bogorad](https://forum.openwrt.org/u/bogorad), rigorous testing/bugreporting by [@dziny](https://github.com/dziny), [@bluenote73](https://github.com/bluenote73), [@buckaroo](https://github.com/pgera), [@Alexander-r](https://github.com/Alexander-r), [@n8v8R](https://github.com/n8v8R), [psherman](https://forum.openwrt.org/u/psherman), [@Vale-max](https://github.com/Vale-max), [@Llama-Alarm](https://github.com/Llama-Alarm), [dscpl](https://forum.openwrt.org/u/dscpl), [egc112](https://github.com/egc112) and multiple contributions from [@dl12345](https://github.com/dl12345) and [trendy](https://forum.openwrt.org/u/trendy) and feedback from other OpenWrt users it wouldn't have been possible.
 Wireguard/IPv6 support is courtesy of [IVPN](https://www.ivpn.net/).